Signs Your Liver is Healing

 Recognizing these signs can help you remain committed to sobriety and recovery.

-How Much Alcohol Can Cause Liver Damage?
+How Much Alcohol can Cause Liver Damage?

 Dr. Aswin Krishna emphasizes that the threshold for damage varies by individual.
 Regular consumption of more than 2-3 drinks daily for men or 1-2 drinks for women increases the risk.
 Even occasional binge drinking can harm the liver.
 Reducing alcohol intake and watching for signs your liver is healing from alcohol is crucial for long-term health.

-Does Your Liver Hurt When It’s Healing?
+Does your Liver Hurt When it’s Healing?

 Dr. Aswin Krishna notes that while healing generally doesn’t cause pain, mild discomfort may occur due to inflammation.
 This discomfort is usually temporary and subsides as recovery progresses.
 If pain persists, consult a healthcare professional to rule out complications.